bovacu/links-of-interest/README.md

 # links of interest
 Any links I find relevant so they are not lost anymore when swichting PCs or OS

+# Misc
+- A site with many projects that need contribution: https://hacktoberfest-projects.vercel.app/repos/c++

 # Linux
 - Fix 'grub rescue': https://medium.com/@___jyotsana___/fix-grub-error-no-such-partition-entering-rescue-mode-grub-rescue-46cbd7d4d111